Published July 23, 2023

 using System;

-var Ocr = new IronTesseract();
+var ocr = new IronTesseract();

-using (var Input = new OcrInput(@"r3.png"))
+using (var input = new OcrInput(@"r3.png"))

 {

-var Result = Ocr.Read(Input);
+var result = ocr.Read(input);

 }

 The receipt image scanning API, such as IronOCR, offers a powerful software solution for automating the extraction of data from receipts.
 By leveraging advanced OCR technology, businesses can easily extract important information from receipt images or scans, including business vendor names, purchase dates, itemized lists, prices, taxes, and total amounts.
-With support for multiple languages, currencies, and receipt formats, businesses can streamline their receipt management processes, save time, gain insights into spending patterns, and make data-driven decisions.
+With support for multiple languages, currencies, receipt formats, and barcode support, businesses can streamline their receipt management processes, save time, gain insights into spending patterns, and make data-driven decisions.
 IronOCR, as a versatile OCR library and API, provides developers with the tools they need to extract text from various sources accurately and efficiently, enabling automation of tasks and improving overall efficiency.
 By meeting the necessary prerequisites and integrating IronOCR into their applications, developers can unlock the benefits of receipt data processing and enhance their workflows.